the1994/career/_posts/2014-09-04-internship-report.md

 With all of its advantages, Node.js now plays a critical role in the technology stack of many high-profile companies who depend on its unique benefits.

-In this post, I'll discuss not only how these advantages are accomplished, but also why you might want to use Node.js—and why not—using some of the classic web application models as examples.

-### 2.2.2 Introduction of Require.js
+### 2.2.2 Introduction to Require.js

 RequireJS is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
 Using a modular script loader like RequireJS will improve the speed and quality of your code.

 ### 2.2.3 Custom Form Controllers

+Stoic supports 83 types of data, like textual data, temporal data or geological data, etc. So we create a Showcase in order to make it a whole lot easier to properly test all our new form controls.
+This form organizes all datatypes by families, with one form section per family for all controls that can be displayed on a single row.
+All other controls are added at the end of the form.
+With such an organization, it will also make it easier for new users to learn about our 81 datatypes, by simply looking at their respective controls.

 #### 2.2.3.1 CRON Controller

+CRON Controller allows users to specify scheduling rules without having to learn the atrocious CRON syntax.

+At first we were considering to reuse the plugin [jquery-cron](http://shawnchin.github.io/jquery-cron/), but then I found that the code is wrapped with jQeury and can not be modified directly.
+So I implemented a plugin, angular-Cron, to interpret basic cron text to human-readable text, for example:

+    # This is Cron text
+    50 23 1 6 *
+    # This is human readable text
+    Every year on July 1st at 23:50

 ![pic](http://38.media.tumblr.com/06af061dc8e9c000803cbf3bdb567aa3/tumblr_na0o40FZgB1rsjz40o4_1280.png)

 #### 2.2.3.3 Math Controller

-The Math control powered by [MathJax](http://www.mathjax.org/) is working!
+The Math control is powered by [MathJax](http://www.mathjax.org/), an open source JavaScript display engine for mathematics that works in all browsers.
 It does not support the full LaTeX syntax though, it’s just TeX, but for most equations, it should be plenty enough, and we can easily add it later if users really need it.

 ![pic](http://31.media.tumblr.com/ac07735259fee3fb588425868e0638e8/tumblr_na2gw9x3oe1rsjz40o1_1280.png)